-3.4 Communication at AAU
+2.4 Communication at AAU

-3.4.1 Google account and AAU email
+2.4.1 Google account and AAU email

-Google Accounts for new instructors are created by AAU administration upon request from their Dean.
+Google Workspace accounts for new instructors are created by AAU administration upon request from their Dean.
 The password to this account is available at the reception (it cannot be sent by email).
 The email account is deleted upon request from the Dean, once the instructor no longer works for AAU.